Mido3152/Dubizzle.eg-Ad-Remover/README.md

 - Navigate to either the zip file or the source folder and click `Open`.

-- Make sure you replace tha `manifest.json` with the v2 version for Firefox.
+- Make sure you replace the `manifest.json` with the v2 version for Firefox.